GWesley/auto_localize/README.md

 # auto_localize
-Auto generate iOS Localizable.strings for Xcode with google translate
+Auto translate Localizable.strings for multiple languages in Xcode

 # how to run
 1. pip3 install googletrans